ECHO

 I cannot wait to see all the things he does going forward!

-Griffin is being fostered in CT.
+Griffin is being fostered in NH.

 There is nothing like an Aussie Butt Wiggle